UltimateCodeMonkeys/CodeMonkeys/README.md

 CodeMonkeysMVVM is an MVVM (Model-View-ViewModel) application development framework with focus on Xamarin.Forms.

-It is built with .NET Standard and therefor supports nearly every environment.
+It's built with .NET Standard and therefor supports nearly every environment.
 Currently it is entirely focused on Xamarin.Forms but maybe we will support WPF for example in the future.
 </div><br>